 Do imaginary friends "exist"?
 And what should or should not be done about imaginary friends?
 Are imaginary friends conscious?
 This page will explore these questions (and possibly more).
 As for the question of whether imaginary friends exist, or whether it's acceptable to interact with them, the two main answers are "yes" and "no".
 The answers may become more nuanced with the clarification of what exactly is meant by "existence", what kind of ontology one accepts axiomatically, and what kind (if any) interactions with imaginary friends are considered to be "acceptable", and what exactly it is meany by "acceptable".

 In a materialistic ontology, only what is physical exist.
 One interpretation, that focuses on neurology, is that imaginary friends "exist" in the form of electrical signals inside the brain, the same way as dreams, memories, thoughts, beliefs, emotions as well as any experience of "reality" through the five senses.
-This interpretation has however idealistic undertones, as all qualia (conscious experiences) are interpreted as electrical signals inside the brain, and therefore the sensorial perception of a physical, solid object is understood as material in the same way a thought is.
+This interpretation has however idealistic undertones, as all qualia (conscious experiences) are interpreted as electrical signals inside the brain, and therefore the sensorial perception of a physical, solid object (like a chair, for example) is understood as material in the same way a thought is, making distinctions between imaginary friends and 'real' things/people purely arbitrary and subjective.

 An interpretation of materialism that does not focus on neurology, for example naive realism, asserts that the senses perceive "reality" as it actually is, and therefore a physical, solid object as perceived by the senses is the same as the physical, solid object in itself.
 In this interpretation it is possible to properly differentiate between a physical, solid object and a non-material entity like a thought, a dream, a belief or a memory.
 In this interpretation, then, an imaginary friend does not "exist" in the same sense as a physical object.
 If, under this interpretation, one defines "existence" as a property only held by entities that exist physically (as it is defined, in many cases, in colloquial conversations), then imaginary friends do not exist.
 If "existence" is extended even to non-physical objects like thoughts and emotions, then imaginary friends do exist, insofar as they are being imagined.